-- A. AGENT means an official contracted or subcontracted person who is authorized to act on behalf of the City of Dunwoody and represent their interests. - B. CITY DIRECTOR OF SUSTAINABILITY means the Director of Sustainability or other employee or agent as designated in writing by the City Manager. - C. EMPLOYEE means an individual drawing a salary or wage from the City whether on a full-time, part-time, or contractual third-party basis.
-The term shall encompass all members of the Governing Authority without regard to whether or not such individual is compensated. - D. ENERGY STAR means a joint program of the United States Environmental Protection Agency and the United States Department of Energy which aims to protect the environment through energy efficient products and practices.
+- A. AGENT means an official contracted or subcontracted person who is authorized to act on behalf of the City of Dunwoody and represent their interests. - B. CITY DIRECTOR OF SUSTAINABILITY means the Director of Sustainability or other employee or agent as designated in writing by the City Manager.

+- C. EARTHCRAFT CERTIFIED means a certification program created in 1999, a residential green or light commercial building program of the Greater Atlanta Home Builders Association in partnership with Southface.
+This program serves as a blueprint for energy and resource efficient homes. - D. EMPLOYEE means an individual drawing a salary or wage from the City whether on a full-time, part-time, or contractual third-party basis.
+The term shall encompass all members of the Governing Authority without regard to whether or not such individual is compensated. - E. ENERGY STAR means a joint program of the United States Environmental Protection Agency and the United States Department of Energy which aims to protect the environment through energy efficient products and practices.
 ENERGY STAR is also an energy performance rating system.
-The EPA also recognizes top performing buildings with the ENERGY STAR designation.

-- E. GOVERNING AUTHORITY means the City entity responsible for the contract. - F. LEADERSHIP IN ENERGY AND ENVIRONMENTAL DESIGN (LEED) means a regulatory system for construction that establishes several levels of environmental achievement from a Certified rating to a Platinum rating. - G. OFFICIAL means any elected or appointed person who holds office or serves in a position of public capacity. - H. UNITED STATES GREEN BUILDING COUNCIL (USGBC) means an entity that promulgates the LEED Rating System
+The EPA also recognizes top performing buildings with the ENERGY STAR designation. - F. LEADERSHIP IN ENERGY AND ENVIRONMENTAL DESIGN (LEED) means a regulatory system for construction that establishes several levels of environmental achievement from a Certified rating to a Platinum rating. - G. OFFICIAL means any elected or appointed person who holds office or serves in a position of public capacity. - H. UNITED STATES GREEN BUILDING COUNCIL (USGBC) means an entity that promulgates the LEED Rating System.